jlball/arc-nonproliferation/README.md

 #### device.py
 The device class inherits from the OpenMC model class, and is designed to allow for the rapid parametric generation of ARC OpenMC models with FLiBe doped with a specified amount of fertile material.
 This is achieved using the `generate_device()` function.
 This allows for many models with varying fertile inventories, dopant types, and lithium enrichments to be generated and simulated in a single script.

+#### constants.py

+Containts useful constant values which can be easily accessed across scripts.
+Includes things like neutrons / MJ, and the path to the OpenMC chain file to use.

+#### materials.py

+This file contains definitions for all of the materials used in the OpenMC simulations, along with functions for generating FLiBe materials doped with specific masses of Thorium or Uranium.

+#### postprocess.py

+This file contains useful helper functions which can be applied across simulation type to extract useful information from OpenMC statepoint and depletion results files.
+This includes functions for computing the time to breed a significant quantity and compute the isotopic purity of fissile material.

 ### data

 This directory contains supporting data files, like outputs from stochastic volume calculations, lists of points which specify vacuum vessel and blanket geometries, and OpenMC chain files.